Isaac-Barnard/United-Nations-Project/README.md

     - [ ] Change building/item evaluations to be more like google sheets (ie. other evaluators listed, etc…)
         - [ ] All buildings/items listed
         - [ ] Other evaluator's evaluations listed
-- **Misc.**
+- **Graphs**
-    - [ ] Sort buildings
-        - [ ] Sort by nation
-        - [ ] Sort by territory
-        - [ ] Sort by year
-        - [ ] Sort by building price
-    - [ ] Create Graphs
     - [ ] Create historical records of nation/company assets (Total assets, liquid, items, buildings, other assets)
     - [ ] Individual nation/company graphs in their balance sheets
         - [ ] Total assets, liquid, items, buildings, other assets graphs over time
     - [ ] Pie chart of total assets of all nations (To show breakup of total world wealth)
     - [ ] Bar chart of current assets by nation
         - [ ] Total assets, liquid, items, buildings, other assets graphs by nation
     - [ ] Line graph of assets over time by nation
         - [ ] Total assets, liquid, items, buildings, other assets graphs by nation by time
     - [ ] Size of nation stuff
         - [ ] Create historical records for size of nation data
         - [ ] Size of nation over time graph
             - [ ] Total territories, Main tarritories, far colonies, near colonies
+- **Misc.**
+    - [ ] Sort buildings
+        - [ ] Sort by nation
+        - [ ] Sort by territory
+        - [ ] Sort by year
+        - [ ] Sort by building price
+    - [ ] Overall info page
+        - [ ] Per nation Average Height & # of Buildings info
+        - [ ] Per nation # of buildings built per year
+        - [ ] Total # of buildings per nation
+        - [ ] Per territory Average Height & # of Buildings info
+        - [ ] Up and coming territories
     - [ ] Currency converter (ex: convert 42 emeralds and 58 copper to diamonds)
     - [ ] Item price calculator (Select items, see the price of them)
     - [ ] Architectural Styles stuff